vojtapolasek/vojtux/docs/handout_en.md

 We also recommend you join the [e-mail conference](https://a-fs.cz/emailova-konference/), which was established together with the a-fs.cz website.
-We will send the latest news about Fegora there, and most importantly, it's a place where we will answer your questions and suggestions.
+We send the latest news about Fegora there, and most importantly, it's a place where we will answer your questions and suggestions.